otoolep/questdb.io/docs/installFromDockerImage.md

 > You can set any name you like for the container name.
 This name will be used when you start/stop the container.

-If you would like to use a specific release tag, you can specify as follows when creating the container:
+If you would like to use a specific release tag, you can specify it as follows when creating the container:

 ```shell script
 docker create --name questdb -p9000:9000 -p 8892:8892 questdb/questdb:4.0.2